FIFA 22 Ones to Watch guide

-FIFA 22 OTW Team 1 is almost here, but we already know some of the confirmed names in the group.
-We also know all the Team 1 cards (and some from Team 2), if leaks are to be believed, but that information is naturally subject to change.
-Regardless, here's everything you need to know about Ones to Watch.
+FIFA 22 OTW Team 1 is here, and we also know some other confirmed names to come.
+So, here's everything you need to know about Ones to Watch.

 FIFA 22 Ones to Watch: What you need to know